 My Child Has Been Injured At School, What Can I Do?

-Parents and children alike have awaited states’ decisions to re-open schools.
-While in-person education and activities have their benefits, they can present unique dangers.
+Parents and children alike have awaited the state’s decision to re-open schools.
+While in-person education and activities have benefits, they can present unique dangers.
 Every year, millions of children are injured in accidents—many on or around school grounds.
-Sometimes, these injuries are caused by acts of negligence on the part of teachers, staff, or other students.
+Sometimes, these injuries are caused by negligence by teachers, staff, or other students.

 If your child was hurt in school, you might have already considered pursuing legal action.
-Here is what you need to do to maximize your chances of success.
+Our Costa Mesa personal injury attorney explains what you need to do to maximize your chances of success.

 Building Your California Child Injury Case